 Committee Chair: Marie-Andree Harvey (Canada)

 The duration of the commitment is 3 years.
-The committees will be formed in 2018 and will begin working at the beginning of 2019.
+The committees were formed in 2018 and have begun working together.
 Each committee will be invited to meet in person at the IUGA/AUGS Annual Meeting in Nashville in September 2019.
-A private meeting room will be provided for a half day (4 hours) to finalize the first set of recommendations.
-After first set of recommendations has been finalized, each committee will present their ideas to the attendees of the Annual Meeting at a dedicated consultation session scheduled on a pre-meeting day.
-Each committee will have 10 minutes to present their recommendations followed by 5 minutes of questions and discussion with the audience.
+A private meeting room will be provided for a half day (4 hours) to finalize the scope of the report.
+After scope of the report has been finalized, each committee will present their ideas to the attendees of the Annual Meeting at a dedicated consultation session scheduled on a pre-meeting day.
+Each committee will have 10 minutes to present their ideas followed by 5 minutes of questions and discussion with the audience.

 What is expected from Committee Members